We can all agree that the street is no place for the mentally ill to live.

 I’m running for Mayor, in large part, because I am tired of seeing the way our State, region and City are failing to serve the basic human needs of those who suffer mental illness living on our streets.

-Honestly, no Mayor, alone can solve the problem.
-No City alone can solve it either.
-But by educating the public, and advocating for a change in public opinion, and a change in public policy, I strongly believe that you and I together can make a difference.
+By educating the public, and advocating for a change in public opinion, and a change in public policy, I strongly believe that we can make a difference.

 What opinions need to change?